Operations

 4

-Move from account context into draft follow-up and the next customer touch with less manual setup.
+Move from account context into draft outreach and the next customer touch with less manual setup.

 5